 - Hours 40 hours per week, 8:30 am 5:00 pm Monday through Friday.
-Interns will need to complete a minimum of 1020 hours. - Schedule interns will rotate through various specialty areas/populations, generally spending a few focused days per week in each area, for 4-5 weeks.
-The remaining clinical time is spent in the general medical setting.
+Interns will need to complete a minimum of 1020 hours. - Schedule interns working with adults will spend two days a week focused in in-patient oncology.
+The remaining clinical time is spent in the adult general medical setting.
+Interns working with children will spend a few days a week in NICU/NACU/NEO and the remaining time in pediatrics and the pediatric BHU.
 Schedules are arranged by the internship director and adjusted as needed, but time is structured, including office time for interns to plan, practice, and work on assignments.
 Hospital sessions are 1:1 with patients and their families.
-Mental health sessions are mostly groups at Eastern State Hospital and Good Samaritan Hospital (managed by UK HealthCare), varying in size from 3 to 18 patients.
-Meeting attendance is minimal for interns, although they will participate in Integrative Medicine and Health staff meetings.
-Other non-patient care events include but are not limited to: biweekly LOTs (Learning Opportunity Time), monthly patient highlights, and celebratory lunches for birthdays and intern completions. - Supervision interns can expect to observe the various therapists on our team at the start of each rotation.
+Mental health sessions are mostly groups, varying in size from 3 to 18 patients.
+Meeting attendance is minimal for interns, although they will participate in Integrative Medicine and Health staff meetings and lunch and learns as opportunities arise.
+Other non-patient care events may include but are not limited to: LOTs (Learning Opportunity Time), patient highlights, and celebratory lunches for birthdays and intern completions. - Supervision interns can expect to observe the various therapists on our team at the start of their internships.
 Following observation, interns will mostly co-lead with supervisors and independently lead 1:1 sessions when ready.
 Interns will receive several hours of supervision each week, with an increase in independence as internship progresses.
-Interns will have a weekly one-hour supervision meeting with the internship director to discuss accomplishments, competencies, challenges, and assignments. - Clinical expectations the medical setting requires the ability to facilitate/execute individual music therapy sessions without a session plan.
+Interns will have a weekly one-hour supervision meeting with their main internship supervisor to discuss accomplishments, competencies, challenges, and assignments. - Clinical expectations the medical setting requires the ability to facilitate/execute individual music therapy sessions without a session plan.
 Many of our patients are only seen once, without us ever having met them or their family.
 It is imperative that interns be able to walk into a room with minimal knowledge about the patient and provide effective music therapy on the spot.
 While interns are not expected to do this in the first few weeks, the bulk of internship will require this skill. - Assignments interns will complete a variety of assignments throughout internship, including but not limited to: research application project, educational presentations, songwriting/recording projects (songwriting with patients, internship blues, etc.), weekly progress updates, interdisciplinary shadowing experiences, and monthly patient highlights. - Miscellaneous most clinical staff at UKHC wear scrubs to help patients, families, and visitors delineate roles of professionals with whom they interact.
 All non-nursing clinical staff, including music therapy, wear solid black scrubs.